Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

 Fig.~\ref{fig:template} shows two-dimensional error contours on the geometric and dynamical parameters for the four samples, normalized by their fiducial values.
 Fig.~\ref{fig:redshift} shows the one-dimensional marginalized errors as a function of redshift.
 The constrained parameters are summarized in Table \ref{tab:params1}.
 The preliminary results of this analysis have been presented in \citep{van_Kampen:2024}.
 The best-fit model obtained here is shown by the dotted curves in Fig.~\ref{fig:tpcf}.

 Since the simulation box size is fixed, the strength of the constraints depends on the number density of halo samples.
 The best-fit models are consistent with the input (true) models of the simulations within $2\sigma$ level except for the low-mass sample at $z=2$.
 This offset is caused by the fact that our simple linear model is not very accurate for the precision measurement.
-However, such systematic effects can be easily controlled once a more sophisticated model is adopted to take account of nonlinear corrections (e.g., \cite{Nishimichi:2020}).
-The precision of the growth rate is at most 10\% for low number density and high mass halos.
+Furthermore, this model provides a poor fit for this sample with the reduced $\chi^2$ value of $\chi_{\rm min}^2/N_{\dof} \approx 4$.
+However, such systematic effects can be easily controlled once a more sophisticated model is adopted to take account of nonlinear corrections (e.g., \cite{Nishimichi:2020,Chen:2021}).
+The precision of the growth rate is at most $15\%$ for low number density and high mass halos.
 The precision is significantly improved to $\sim 2-3\%$ as the number density increases to a few times $10^{-3}\hmpcci$.
-We see a similar trend for $H(z)$ and $\DA(z)$, whose constraints improve from 0.8\% to 0.3\% and 0.5\% to 0.2\%, respectively.
-The Lyman-$\alpha$ survey result in the DESI Collaboration \cite{DESI_iv:2024} gives $2\%$ and $2.4\%$ precision in $H(z)$ and $\DA(z)$, respectively, with number density $n_{\rm g} = 3\times 10^{-5}\hmpcci$ at effective redshift 2.33.
+We see a similar trend for $H(z)$ and $\DA(z)$, whose constraints improve from $1.9\%$ to $0.4\%$ and $1.3\%$ to $0.3\%$, respectively.
+The Lyman-$\alpha$ survey result in the DESI Collaboration \cite{DESI_iv:2025} gives $2\%$ and $2.4\%$ precision in $H(z)$ and $\DA(z)$, respectively, with number density $n_{\rm g} = 3\times 10^{-5}\hmpcci$ at effective redshift 2.33.
 Our results at $z=2$ are, therefore, confirmed by observations.